-A long suit within a weak hand is usually a sign to Pass in most auctions, but responding to partner's 1NT opening is not one of those occasions.
+A long suit within a weak hand is usually a sign to Pass in most auctions.
+However, when responding to partner's 1NT opening the situation is different.

 By taking out partner's 1NT to a suit you are telling partner that you do not want to play in No-trumps and you do not want to go any higher.